Term Sheet Negotiation: Structure Over Valuation

 Standard: 1x Non-Participating

 Investors choose: get their money back OR convert to common stock and share equally.
-They can't do both.
+They cannot do both.
+In a large exit, they always convert because their pro-rata share exceeds their invested capital.
+In a small exit, they take their money back.
+This creates natural alignment.

 Red Flag: Participating Preferred

-"Double Dipping" - Investors get their money back AND their share of what's left.
+"Double Dipping" - Investors get their money back AND their share of what is left.
 This hurts founders badly in medium-sized exits.
+In the example above, on a $30M exit: investor gets $10M back, PLUS 20% of the remaining $20M = $4M.
+Total: $14M.
+Founders and common holders split only $16M instead of $20M.

 Red Flag: >1x Preference